Women's Fitness Over 50

 The Best of Both Worlds

 The good news is you don't have to choose only one.
 The most effective approach for fitness for women over 50 combines weight training as the priority with strategic cardio as a supplement.
+Daily walking is excellent and doesn't interfere with recovery.
+One or two moderate-intensity cardio sessions per week support heart health.
+But 3 strength training sessions form the backbone of everything.

 Ready To Get Strong?